 I mean, sure “he” didn’t rape me.
 But he has made advances on me solely with the intention of wanting to have sex with me, whether I gave him the impression that I wanted to or not.

-Sure, he didn’t physically assault me, but when he went back to his friends to talk about what a “dick tease” I am and what my ass looks like in those jeans, he kinda assaulted my dignity.
+Sure, he didn’t physically assault me, but when he went back to his friends to talk about what a tease I am and what I look like in “those jeans”, he kinda assaulted my dignity.

 Sure, he didn’t end my life, but when he pretended to be someone else until he could “get one thing” and then dump me for another girl, he kinda made me feel like the person that is Luchae, doesn’t matter.